cerc-io/watcher-ts/README.md

 - `laconic-so` [Install](https://github.com/cerc-io/stack-orchestrator#setup)

-The Laconic Stack Orchestrator provides all the tools to quickly get started with watchers.
+The Laconic Stack Orchestrator provides all the tools to quickly get started using existing watchers.

 ### Developer Mode

 - `yarn` [Install](https://yarnpkg.com/getting-started/install)
 - `postgres` [Install](https://www.postgresql.org/download/)

 You'll need the above if you plan on digging into this repo, writing your own watchers, or experimenting with watchers not currently supported by Stack Orchestrator.

-See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information.
+**Note:** On ARM architecture, use python version ≤ 3.10, otherwise you'll run into [this error](https://github.com/cerc-io/stack-orchestrator/issues/561)

 ## Services